We have the features you care about!

 - You can then go to the Play Store and cancel your new trial, so that you do not get charged again

 Whenever you log in, at this time, it will clear your internal database and download everything from the cloud to your device.
-There is an issue open to change this functionality, that I hope to finish soon.
-Until that is done:
+To pull all the new data into your account:

 Picture/Group Messaging Support (MMS)